Facing Digital TV Blues in or around Brisbane?

 A Perfect Picture in an Imperfect World

-An antenna with an improper gain, direction, height or bandwidth is likely to lead to reception woes.
+An antenna with an improper gain, direction, height or bandwidth is likely to lead to reception problems.
 The following information can help you choose the correct antenna for your digital television.

 - VHF and UHF Antenna: Your rooftop (or indoor) antenna receives TV signals transmitted by free to air TV stations.
 In Australia, digital TV signals are aired on both VHF and UHF frequencies (the signals are electromagnetic waves and the frequency is the number of waves transmitted in one second).
 UHF signal has a higher frequency than VHF and is vertically polarized in Brisbane, while VHF TV signal travels in the horizontal plane.
 VHF and UHF TV signals thus require horizontal and vertical antennae respectively.
 Also, VHF antennae are generally bigger in size than UHF antennae.
 In Brisbane, you require a hybrid VHF/UHF antenna if you are in the city, while a UHF antenna will do at most places in the suburbs.